-A seesaw for kids on the US-Mexico border wins Beazley Design of the Year
+A seesaw for kids on the US-Mexico border wins Design of the Year

 7 Pictures

-A seesaw for kids on the US-Mexico border wins Beazley Design of the Year
+A seesaw for kids on the US-Mexico border wins Design of the Year

 "Teeter-Totter Wall," a temporary interactive installation designed by California-based architects Ronald Rael and Virigina San Fratello, has won the 2020 Beazley Design of the Year, an annual award and exhibition run by London's Design Museum.